f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 Similarly to the line length slider the slider step is set to a sample period in order to ensure that the adjustment is done with the best possible precision.
 The middle position of the slider sets the nominal value and the slider step appears in the tooltip.

 &#9758; You can move this control back and forth in case you have synchronizing issues as it can help the synchronization system to get back into pace.
+In practice the value should always be negative (shorter pulse than nominal).

 <h2>C: Image</h2>